There have been many books written on time management, because we have so much to pack into our days, weeks, months and time is a precious resource.

 Want some practical tips for increasing your focus and productivity for the week ahead?
 Read this blog, which explains my method for reviewing the past week, which helps me to prioritise my focus for the week ahead.

-Lyn is running a Time Management workshop for the Somerset Chamber of Commerce on 12th March 2020.
-Break down your perceptions and feelings around time, so you can change your habits and behaviours.
+Contact me if you would like to break down your perceptions and feelings around time, so you can change your habits and behaviours.
 As well as learning practical tips around how to chunk your time and choose your priorities.
 As a result you will focus upon what’s important and become more productive.
-More info here